eerieA/ut-topomap/README.md

 ## Tweaks

-- Used a continous (sort of) ramp texture and calculated the banding.
+- Used a continous (sort of) ramp texture and calculated the banding in shader.
-- Added a band number slider.
+- Added a band number slider, which is an int slider using custom ShaderGUI.
+    *(This is not at all necessary for the shader to work.
+XD)*